LivePersonInc/knowledge-center-archive/pages/documents/Data-Reporting/Insights/3f-Unsupervised-NLU-Model.md

 ---

 ## Overview
-Unsupervised NLU (Natural Language Understanding) model is designed to automatically analyze large textual datasets and discover topics and themes.It is a grouping of keywords that agent, bot or customer uses during chat or messaging transcripts.
+Unsupervised NLU (Natural Language Understanding) model is designed to automatically analyze large textual datasets and discover topics and themes.
+It is a grouping of keywords that agent, bot or customer uses during chat or messaging transcripts.
 This can be used to help start creating a taxonomy.

 ### How to add NLU model to dashboards:
 - Choose dashboard for analysis and open it